 These economic damages can be easily calculated by the bills and paychecks the injured party receives.
 Unfortunately, there are a lot of biases against motorcycle riders.
 This can make it difficult for those injured in this type of accident to get fair compensation for all their losses and costs.
 This makes it important for those injured in a motorcycle accident to get legal assistance in pursuing a claim.
 Visiting https://www.psinjury.com/ can help provide information about the process of hiring an attorney and how they can help protect the rights of motorcycle riders.

 Other damages that can be claimed by a person injured in a motorcycle accident include non-economic damages.
 These damages do not come with an easy and verifiable bill or statement to be processed by the insurance company.
-This provides the injured party with compensation for the general harm that was suffered.
+According to wattelandyork.com/phoenix/motorcycle-accidents/ this provides the injured party with compensation for the general harm that was suffered.
 These damages include pain and suffering and mental anguish.
 They can also provide compensation for physical impairments that may alter a person's life permanently.
 Decreased quality of life and harm to spousal or family relationships are also damages that should be compensated.

 Most injured accident victims are entitled to receive compensation for this harm.
 However, it can be difficult for the average person to calculate the proper compensation to cover this type of suffering since there are no specific bills with dollar values.
 An attorney can be beneficial in determining an amount to seek from the at-fault driver and their insurance company.
 However, there is no exact calculation and often the jury is instructed to use their good sense when determining an amount for things like pain and suffering.